What Does a Woman Want?

 There was a small ceremony in a chapel, and afterward a modest feast.
 The tumblers tumbled, the jugglers juggled, the fools fooled, the fiddlers fiddled, and each knight danced once with the hag.

 Then Sir Gawain took a candle, gave her his arm and escorted her up the stone stairs to the bridal chamber.
-When they arrived before a tall oaken door he handed her the candle and said, "So, we are wed. the bargain is fulfilled.
+When they arrived before a tall oaken door he handed her the candle and said, "So.
+We are wed.
+The bargain is fulfilled.
 Now you go your way, and I mine."

 She raised the long bony finger.
 "Ah," she said, "but the marriage is not yet consummated.
 Come in with me."